Felixstowe Town Council

 Council and its various Committees meet regularly to consider business throughout the year.
 Most meetings are open to the public who are very welcome to attend.
 To find out more about our meetings, to see agendas or to view minutes, click here.

 The Chairman of the Town Council, who is elected annually, is the Mayor of Felixstowe.
 Read more about the Town Mayor here.

 Council employs a small team of staff to support its activities.
-Find out more about the team and any upcoming vacancies here
+Find out more about the team and any current vacancies here

 The Youth Forum is an important initiative, supported by the Town Council, whereby local school children are given the opportunity to share information and discuss local issues with other representatives from the town.
 More information on the Youth Forum can be found here.

 Felixstowe Town Council has an important role to play as a local stakeholder, representing local interests and focusing interest in Felixstowe for the benefit of the town.
-The Town Council is an active partner in over 18 local organisations and information on all of these bodies can be found here.
+The Town Council is an active partner in a wide range of local organisations and information on all of these bodies can be found here.

 The Town Council is regularly consulted by East Suffolk Council, Suffolk County Council and other organisations with a local interest for input and comment on plans, initiatives and policies which affect the town.
 The Town Council also seeks to consult with local stakeholders and residents whenever appropriate to do so.
 To read about recent consultations click here